Quito, Ecuador (UTC-5)

 Permanent and temporary resident visas are issued electronically (digitally sent by email)

 Overstaying your visa

 The penalty for overstaying is a fine.
 You will be notified by immigration officials on departure that you have a fine pending and that your name will remain on immigration records.
 It is only possible to pay this fine within Ecuador.
 Once the fine is paid and recorded, you can return to Ecuador.

 Arriving across a land border

 If you enter Ecuador via the border with Peru or Colombia, you must ensure you get an official entry stamp at the border showing the date of your arrival.
 There have been cases of buses not stopping at the border, which has caused great difficulties for foreign visitors for failing to comply with immigration regulations.
-Travellers may be requested to return to the border entry point to get the required stamp and entry registration.
-If there is no exit stamp from the country you are coming from, the Ecuadorean immigration officials cannot give you an entry stamp, thus you will be denied entry.
+Travellers may face a fine when leaving Ecuador if their passport does not have an entry stamp.
+If your passport was not stamped on entry, approach an immigration office for further guidance.

 All visitors to the Galapagos Islands should be ready to provide a copy of their hotel booking, or an invitation letter from a host if staying with a resident, upon entry.
 National and foreign tourists must also present evidence of a return flight, as well as the Galapagos Transit Control Card, to be filled out online at least 24 hours before the flight.
 Travel health insurance is mandatory for foreign tourists.The maximum stay in the Galapagos Islands as a tourist is 60 days.

 Under Ecuadorean law, children under the age of 18 born in Ecuador are automatically considered as Ecuadorean citizens, even if travelling on a British passport (dual nationals).